Asia Cup 2022: Saqlain Mushtaq reminisces Cricket All Stars tour after video of Indian and Pakistani players goes viral

 Indian gamers caught up with their Pakistani counterparts throughout a coaching session in Dubai forward of the Asia Cup, and the interactions between each units of gamers has since gone viral on social media, particularly that between modern-day batting greats Virat Kohli and Babar Azam.

-Pakistan head coach Saqlain Mushtaq, in the meantime, has hailed the interplay between each units of gamers as one more instance of how sport can deliver nations and other people collectively even in instances of political tensions, in response to a report on Hindustan Times.
+Pakistan head coach Saqlain Mushtaq, in the meantime, has hailed the interplay between each units of gamers as one more instance of how sport can carry nations and folks collectively even in instances of political tensions, based on a report on Hindustan Times.

 Watch: India meet their Pakistan counterparts including injured Shaheen Afridi

-“Just a few years in the past, I went to play Cricket All-Stars and over there, 25 of the most important names performed cricket.
-Sachin and Warne had known as us all and there too, I had tweeted – it has been 6-7 years now – that Pakistan and Indian followers had been all that we had within the USA.
+“A number of years in the past, I went to play Cricket All-Stars and over there, 25 of the most important names performed cricket.
+Sachin and Warne had referred to as us all and there too, I had tweeted – it has been 6-7 years now – that Pakistan and Indian followers had been all that we had within the USA.
 And followers from each nations had stitched each nation’s flags into one.

 “Then within the subsequent match, extra followers did the identical, which is why I had tweeted that this isn’t simply cricket or leisure.
-This was a fruits of a number of issues which had been depicting that cricket is bringing humanity collectively.
-Yes, we play matches, there are totally different angles and feelings concerned however this sends a message for love and humanity as nicely.
+This was a end result of a number of issues which had been depicting that cricket is bringing humanity collectively.
+Yes, we play matches, there are completely different angles and feelings concerned however this sends a message for love and humanity as effectively.

 “Yesterday’s pictures summed up all of this very well,” Mushtaq was quoted as telling reporters.

-Besides Kohli and Babar, Pakistan speedster Shaheen Shah Afridi — who has been dominated out of the event on account of a knee harm — was noticed chatting with Yuzvendra Chahal and Rishabh Pant on the sidelines of a coaching session.
+Besides Kohli and Babar, Pakistan speedster Shaheen Shah Afridi — who has been dominated out of the event because of a knee harm — was noticed chatting with Yuzvendra Chahal and Rishabh Pant on the sidelines of a coaching session.

-The 2022 Asia Cup begins with Sri Lanka taking up Bangladesh on Saturday, 27 August.
+The 2022 Asia Cup begins with Sri Lanka taking up Afghanistan on Saturday, 27 August.
 That will probably be adopted by the marquee conflict between India and Pakistan the next day in Dubai.

 Read all of the Latest News, Trending News, Cricket News, Bollywood News,